-The following guest post is courtesy of Reem Aboul Hosn, Research and Market Analyst Officer at CFI Markets Ltd.
+The following article was written by Reem Aboul Hosn, Research and Market Analyst Officer at CFI Markets Ltd.

 On January 1, 2018 Saudi Arabia, the United Arab Emirates and the remaining GCC countries introduced Value Added Tax at a standard rate of 5% on most goods and services, to boost alternative revenue after oil prices collapsed three years ago.